-You’re also more at risk for dry mouth if you take multiple medications at a time.
-You may live with chronic dry mouth because you can’t stop taking certain medications that manage serious health conditions.
+You’re also at a greater risk for dry mouth if you take multiple medications at a time.

-It’s important to talk to your doctor about ways you can relieve dry mouth and still follow your medication regimen.
-It may be possible for you to shift when you take your medications to relieve waking up with a dry mouth.
+It’s important to talk with your doctor about ways you can relieve dry mouth and still follow your medication regimen.
+It may be possible for you to shift when you take your medications to avoid waking up with a dry mouth.

 Your doctor may also be able to identify and prescribe another medication that doesn’t cause dry mouth.

 You may experience dry mouth more frequently as you age.
-You may be one of the 30 percent of adults 65 and older or the 40 percent of adults 80 and older with this condition.
+You may be one of the 30 percent of adults over age 65 years or the nearly 40 percent of adults over age 80 years with this condition.

 Aging itself may not be the cause of dry mouth.
-You may experience dry mouth as you age because of medications you take to manage other health conditions.
+Dry mouth may be the result of the medications you take to manage other health conditions.

-To reduce the risk of dry mouth, make sure you have your diabetes under control.
-Talk to your doctor about the medications you take to see if you can change any of them to lessen your dry mouth.
+Taking steps to manage your diabetes will help reduce your risk for dry mouth.
+Talk with your doctor about the medications you take to see if you can change any of them to lessen your dry mouth.

-Alzheimer’s disease can interfere with your ability to hydrate yourself or to communicate to someone else that you need to drink.
+Alzheimer’s disease can interfere with your ability to hydrate yourself or to communicate to someone else that you need fluids, preferably water.
 This can lead to dehydration and cause dry mouth in the morning.

-Sjögren’s syndrome is an autoimmune disease that affects your connective tissue and the glands near your mouth and eyes.
+Sjögren’s disease is an autoimmune disease that affects your connective tissue and the glands near your mouth and eyes.
 A primary symptom of this condition is dry mouth.
-The condition occurs mostly in women who have experienced menopause.
+The condition mostly affects people who have experienced menopause.

 Treatment for head and neck cancers may also cause dry mouth.
 Radiation directed at your head and neck can cause permanent damage to your salivary glands, leading to long-term dry mouth.

-Chemotherapy may also cause dry mouth temporarily.
-It may occur immediately while undergoing cancer treatments, or the condition may develop months or years afterward.
+Chemotherapy may also cause temporary dry mouth.
+It may occur immediately after you begin cancer treatments, or the condition may develop months or years afterward.

 You may experience dry mouth following alcohol consumption or tobacco use.

 Alcohol is acidic and can be dehydrating, leading to dry mouth and even problems with your teeth.
-You may even experience dry mouth from using mouthwashes with alcohol in them.
+You may even experience dry mouth after using mouthwashes with alcohol in them.

 Tobacco can alter your salivary flow rate.
-It can also impact your oral health.
+It can also affect your oral health.

-There are several treatments available to lesson symptoms of dry mouth, even if the underlying cause can’t be cured.
+There are several treatments available to lessen symptoms of dry mouth, even if the underlying cause can’t be cured.

 Tips to alleviate dry mouth

-You can try some home-based treatments to alleviate dry mouth.
-These include:
+You can try to alleviate dry mouth with home remedies, such as: